 - Helping maintain healthy nerve function by producing neurotransmitters that send messages between brain cells.

-- Converting it into serotonin, which is the feel-good hormone responsible for feelings of happiness, satisfaction, and well-being.
+- Converting tryptophan into serotonin, which is the feel-good hormone responsible for feelings of happiness, satisfaction, and well-being.

 If you’ve mustered up the courage to crush your weight loss goal, let Betterme take the sting out of this demanding process.
 Our app will help you restructure your habits, remold your life and crank up your fitness results!

-Also known as vitamin B9, folate or Folic Acid is one of the health benefits of sweet peppers.
-One cup of chopped red sweet pepper has over 500 micrograms (mcg) of folate, which is more than 200% of the recommended daily intake for adults between 19 and 50 years old (3).
+Also known as Vitamin B9, folate or Folic Acid is one of the health benefits of sweet peppers.
+One cup of chopped red sweet pepper has about 70 micrograms (mcg) of folate, which is nearly 20% of the recommended daily intake for adults 19 years and older (3).

-Folate is also known as folic acid because it turns into tetrahydrofolate, 5-MTHF, and other forms in your body.
+Folate turns into tetrahydrofolate, 5-MTHF, and other forms in your body.
 This nutrient has key functions including (3):